Mansions of Rastafari: Twelve Tribes of Israel

-Nyahbinghi
+Nyabinghi

-The Nyahbinghi Order (also known as Haile Selassie I Theocratical Order of the Nyahbinghi Reign) is the oldest of all the Rastafari mansions, named after Queen Niyabinghi, a 19th-century Ugandan ruler who fought against the British Empire.
+The Nyabinghi Order (also known as Haile Selassie I Theocratical Order of the Nyabinghi Reign) is the oldest of all the Rastafari mansions, named after Queen Nyabinghi, a 19th-century Ugandan ruler who fought against the British Empire.
 It may also be spelled in a variety of other ways, such as "Nyabinghi", "Nyahbinghi", "Niyahbinghi" and so on.
 It was first used to describe an East African possession cult located in the areas of south Uganda and north Rwanda in 1700 C.E.
 (Hopkins, p.
 259).
-Early missionaries and anthropologists named the Uganda/Rwanda clans, the Niyabinghi Cult, because their culture was based on the veneration of the goddess spirit, Niyabinghi.
-The Niyabinghi Cult is said to have thrived due to the possession of the goddess Niyabinghi through dance and religious seances.
+Early missionaries and anthropologists named the Uganda/Rwanda clans, the Nyabinghi Cult, because their culture was based on the veneration of the goddess spirit, Nyabinghi.
+The Nyabinghi Cult is said to have thrived due to the possession of the goddess Nyabinghi through dance and religious seances.

-Various oral traditions exist that explain how Niyabinghi became a revered goddess.
+Various oral traditions exist that explain how Nyabinghi became a revered goddess.
 One account states that in 1700 C.E., two tribes inhabited the Uganda/Rwanda area: the Shambo and Bgeishekatwa.
 Queen Kitami, who is said to have possessed a sacred drum of phenomenal power, ruled the Bgeishekatwa tribe.
-When Kitami died, she was given immortal status and the name Niyabinghi (Freedman, p.
+When Kitami died, she was given immortal status and the name Nyabinghi (Freedman, p.
 63).
-Another tradition states that Queen Niyabinghi ruled the Northwestern Tanzani kingdom of Karagwe and married the chief of Mpororo from the southwestern kingdom of Uganda.
+Another tradition states that Queen Nyabinghi ruled the Northwestern Tanzani kingdom of Karagwe and married the chief of Mpororo from the southwestern kingdom of Uganda.
 Envious of the Queen's power, the ruler ordered her death which is said to have brought "untold horrors to his kingdom" (Kiyaga-Mulindwa, p.
 1163).
 After her death, her spirit continued to be praised and to possess her followers for the next two centuries.

-The Bgeishekatwa tribe was eventually defeated by the Shambo clan who adopted the Bgeishekatwa's rituals for Nyahbinghi.
-A century later, the Shambo were defeated by the cultivating Kiga clan (there are legends that the Shambo's defeat is connected to the attempt to kill a woman who was possessed by Nyahbinghi) (Freedman, p.
+The Bgeishekatwa tribe was eventually defeated by the Shambo clan who adopted the Bgeishekatwa's rituals for Nyabinghi.
+A century later, the Shambo were defeated by the cultivating Kiga clan (there are legends that the Shambo's defeat is connected to the attempt to kill a woman who was possessed by Nyabinghi) (Freedman, p.
 74).
-Once the Kiga tribe reigned over the land, Niyabinghi became known as a matriarchal power, and the Kiga's century-rule is characterized as the reign of the Niyabinghi priestesses.
+Once the Kiga tribe reigned over the land, Nyabinghi became known as a matriarchal power, and the Kiga's century-rule is characterized as the reign of the Nyabinghi priestesses.